-- Start with a single tutor version for the pilot program.
-Trade up later to a site license. - Accept a donation of levels or cash from a private donor.
+- Start with a single tutor version if you have only one or two tutors for the pilot program.
+Or start with a site license if you have 3 or more tutors. - Accept a donation of levels or cash from a private donor.
 (Some parents have donated their own Barton levels to their child's school.) - Fund with Title 1 resources. - Fund with grant money.
 Search for local grants from the United Way, the Rotary Club, Walmart or Target Community Involvement grants, etc. - PTA funding or fundraising.
 Set up a designated PTA fund into which parents and others can donate to get Barton materials for the school.